EVIL, Inc Issue #7

 when the official season started.

-on the Bluedogs.
+However, on opening night Murphy decided to insert himself back on the Bluedogs.
 This pleased his teammates, but soon after they

 became disenchanted with Mike's poor play.
 Among others, Rejean Proulx,